currinjs/CurrinJS/aio/content/guide/docs-style-guide.md

 # Authors Style Guide

-This page presents design and layout guidelines for Angular documentation pages.
+This page presents design and layout guidelines for Currin documentation pages.
 These guidelines should be followed by all guide page authors.
 Deviations must be approved by the documentation editor.

 For clarity and precision, every guideline on this page is illustrated with a working example followed by the page markup for that example.